 Our Actuarial Science program at SFU is an elite program that gives students an excellent training in mathematics, statistics and finance and prepares students for the professional exams.

 Q1.
 Can I apply for graduate studies in Actuarial Science at Simon Fraser University?

 Q2.
-How do I apply for admission to the Certificate program in Actuarial Mathematics, the Major program in Actuarial Science or the Honours program in Actuarial Science?
+How do I apply for admission to the Major program in Actuarial Science or the Honours program in Actuarial Science?

 Ans 2.
-The admission process for all three programs is the same.
-It is a two-step process.
+The admission process for the Major program is a two-step process.

 The second step occurs after you have taken some courses at Simon Fraser University, generally in the semester in which you take the two basic courses STAT 285 Applied Probability Models and ACMA 210 Mathematics of Compound Interest.
-ACMA 210 is only offered in the Fall semester of each year.
+ACMA 210 is currently offered in the Fall semester, but it will be changed to the Spring semester in 2019 and beyond (no offering in 2018).
 The students in ACMA 210 are invited to apply for admission to one of the Actuarial Science programs.
-The deadline is usually December 1.
 See application for admission for more details.
 Admission is competitive and based on performance at Simon Fraser University and other institutions.
-Particular attention is given to STAT 285 and ACMA 210.
-Students are required to have an average grade of B or better in all MATH, STAT and ACMA courses and to maintain a 3.00 CGPA (cumulative grade point average).
+Particular attention is given to STAT 270, STAT 285 and ACMA 210.
+Students are required to have a grade of B or better in all of STAT 270, STAT 285 and ACMA 210 and to maintain a 3.00 CGPA (cumulative grade point average).

 Q3.
-Are the admission requirements for the Certificate program in Actuarial Mathematics, the Major and Honours programs in Actuarial Science, for first and second degree students all the same?
+Are the admission requirements for the Major and Honours programs in Actuarial Science, for first and second degree students all the same?

 Ans 3.
 YES.